kanidm/kanidm/book/src/account_policy.md

 ## Default Account Policy

-By default Account Policy is applied to `idm_all_accounts`.
+A default Account Policy is applied to `idm_all_accounts`.
 This provides the defaults that influence all accounts in Kanidm.
 This policy can be modified the same as any other group's policy.

 ## Policy Resolution